-The trim tabs are operated by a four button panel switch and will aid in trimming the boat fore and aft for a smoother ride.
+The trim tabs are operated by a two rocker switch panel and will aid in trimming the boat fore and aft for a smoother ride.

-The switches are marked "bow up" and "bow down".
+The switches are marked "bow down".
 Trim tabs in the extreme bow up positions will have no effect on the boat's ride.

 Trim tabs can improve the ride of your boat by adjusting where the water is hitting the keel line.
 In a slight chop, the waves may be hitting the keel of your boat around the helm area, causing an uncomfortable ride.
-By adjusing the trim tabs and lowering the bow, the waves will hit the keel at a more forward point, softening the ride.
+By adjusting the trim tabs and lowering the bow, the waves will hit the keel at a more forward point, softening the ride.
 Experimentation with your trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions.

 Trim tabs are also useful in correcting listing from side to side under varying weight conditions.
-Usually the list can be corrected by pushing the "bow down" button on the higher side.
+Usually the list can be corrected by pushing the "bow down" switch position on the higher side.
 This will tend to lower the bow by pulling the high side to a level position.
-If your bow is already in a low position, you may correct list by pressing the "bow up" button on the lower side.
-This will cause the low side to rise and level the boat.
+If you bow is already in a low position, you may correct list by pressing the lower swith position on the lower side.
+This will cause the low side to rise the level the boat.
+It will also gradually improve the running angle.